)

 Miscarriage

-Other complications of similar severity that are considered a medical emergency
+Other complications of similar severity that are a medical emergency

-Some insurers provide coverage for pregnancy-related complications only during specific times during your pregnancy.[3]
-And many insurers don’t specifically list the complications that would be covered but instead make the decision on a case-by-case basis.
+Some insurers provide coverage for pregnancy-related complications only during specific times during your pregnancy.[4]
+And many insurers don’t specifically list the complications the policy would cover but instead make the decision on a case-by-case basis.

 What does travel insurance exclude for pregnant travelers?

-Travel insurance plans aren’t meant to pay for routine medical care associated with normal pregnancy.
+Travel insurance plans don’t pay for routine medical care associated with normal pregnancy.
 Most policies won’t cover:

 Medical costs associated with normal labor or childbirth